confluentinc/cp-demo/docs/index.rst

        "schema": "{\"type\":\"record\",\"name\":\"user\",\"fields\":[{\"name\":\"username\",\"type\":\"string\"},{\"name\":\"userid\",\"type\":\"long\"}]}"
      }

 #.
 Describe the topic ``users``.
-Notice that it has a special configuration ``confluent.value.schema.validation=true`` which enables `Schema Validation <https://docs.confluent.io/current/release-notes/5-4-preview.html>`__, a data governance feature in Confluent Server that gives operators a centralized location within the Kafka cluster itself to enforce data format correctness.
+Notice that it has a special configuration ``confluent.value.schema.validation=true`` which enables :ref:`Schema Validation <schema_validation>`,  a data governance feature in Confluent Server that gives operators a centralized location within the Kafka cluster itself to enforce data format correctness.
 Enabling |sv| allows brokers configured with ``confluent.schema.registry.url`` to validate that data produced to the topic is using a valid schema.

    .. sourcecode:: bash